Get your

 7. This beef salami (Sujuk) tastes like dried sausage (droeë wors – Afrikaans) to me.

 Edward wrote: I made myself some Beef salami called “Sujuk”.
 Normally, most people making salami would use a starter culture like B-LC-007, but it is expensive and not really necessary.
 The Italians had used the most basic methods for hundreds of years when such modern cultures were unavailable.
 Traditionally, most of them still do not make use of these cultures.
 I have made many salamis over the last 13 years and followed the basic Italian methods with great success.
-Sujuk is a dry, spicy fermented sausage that is consumed in several Balkan, middle eastern, and Central Asian cultures.
+Sujuk is a dry, spicy fermented sausage that is consumed in several Balkan, Middle Eastern, and Central Asian cultures.

 Notes